-We cannot leave people behind- for a significant group of users, yes accessibility is necessary but it benefits companies too, by increasing web traffic and potential earnings.
+We cannot leave people behind.
+For a significant group of users, accessibility is necessary but it benefits companies too, by increasing web traffic and potential earnings.

-Luckily for us, content management systems like Sitecore, have made accessibility simple.
+Luckily for us, content management systems like Sitecore have made digital accessibility simple.
 Never has it been easier to break down these accessibility barriers.
 Do not prevent growth by standing in the way of your company’s development and client needs.
 Evolve with the times and create a more accessible environment.

 Get the latest industry news, articles, and updates.